 Branded Simulation: Enhancing Awareness and Boosting Educational Outcomes

-As immersive, simulation-based learning becomes a more prominent feature of dental education, students are spending more time working with digital representations of the products and instruments they'll eventually use in practice.
+As digital simulation-based learning becomes a more prominent feature of dental education (and of healthcare education more broadly), students are spending more time working with digital representations of the materials and instruments they'll eventually use in practice.

 For universities and dental schools, this shift holds plenty of pedagogical benefits.
-But it also opens up a meaningful, often-overlooked opportunity for manufacturers of instruments, materials, equipment, patient products, new technology, and software to play a more visible and constructive role in clinical training.
+But it also opens up an easy-to-overlook opportunity for manufacturers of instruments, materials, equipment, patient products, new technology, and software to play a more visible and constructive role in clinical training.

 In this post, we explore how the thoughtful integration of real-world, branded products into digital simulations can enhance learning experiences and position brands for long-term clinician trust.